Field theories of active particle systems and their entropy production: #1

+\toasubsubsubsection{Sample-based entropy production} Determining the $n$-point densities $\HMdensity{N}{1}$, $\HMdensity{N}{2}$ and $\HMdensity{N}{3}$ in \Eref{entropyProduction_interacting_indistinguishable_example} by numerical or experimental estimates is generally demanding.
+In the following, we derive sample-based expressions similar to \Eref{entropyProduction_interacting_distinguishable_experimental} at the end of \APref{N_interacting_indistinguishable_particles}.
+At stationarity, the densities are

+based on samples $q=1,2,\ldots,Q$ of particle positions $\xvec^{(q)}_{i}$ indexed by $i=1,2,\ldots,N$.
+At finite sample size $Q$ the sums over Dirac $\delta$-functions serve as estimates of the $n$-point densities, as they are expectations of indicator functions.
+At stationarity, the sample-based entropy production on the basis of \Eref{entropyProduction_interacting_indistinguishable_example} is thus

+which allows for the notion of an instantaneous entropy production in the form of the expression in the square bracket.
+This can be further reduced to an instantaneous entropy production of each particle,

+\Eref{entropyProduction_interacting_indistinguishable_example_numerics} simplifies further if all interactions are harmonic or vanish, in which case the highest order correlations to be estimated are $\ave{\xvec_i\cdot\xvec_j}$.

-\seclabel{no_EPR_without_drift} As a sanity check of \Eref{entropyProduction_interacting_indistinguishable_example}, we calculate the entropy production of $N$ pair-interacting, indistinguishable particles, which are subject to diffusion but not to drift, assuming stationarity.
+\toasubsubsubsection{No entropy production of pair-interacting, indistinguishable, diffusive particles without drift}\seclabel{no_EPR_without_drift} As a sanity check of \Eref{entropyProduction_interacting_indistinguishable_example}, we calculate the entropy production of $N$ pair-interacting, indistinguishable particles, which are subject to diffusion but not to drift, assuming stationarity.
 In this case, the $N$-point density is Boltzmann,

 and suitable normalisation $\NC^{-1}$, such that \Eref{marginalisation_densityN_consequences} holds.
 Without drift the entropy production should vanish.
 The Hamiltionian written in the form \Eref{density_indistinguishable_example} assumes an even pair-potential $\pairPot$, but this does not amount to a loss of generality, because odd contributions can be shown to cancel in a Hamiltonian invariant under permutations of indeces, as is the case for indistinguishable particles.
-To show that the entropy production with \Eref{density_indistinguishable_example} vanishes, we use that the integral of $\nabla_{\xvec_1}^2 \density_{N}^{(N)}$ over all space vanishes by Gauss' theorem, and calculate it explicitly,
+To show that the entropy production with \Eref{density_indistinguishable_example} vanishes, we use that the integral of $\nabla_{\xvec_1}^2 \HMdensity{N}{N}$ over all space vanishes by Gauss' theorem, and calculate it explicitly from \Eref{density_indistinguishable_example},